SvetlanaStoycheva/React-testing-course-Search-Github-code-app/README.md

 ##### act() warning

-- will occur frequently if you fetch data in useEffect() or any time you have any type of assynchronous code inside of useEffect.
-When we see these worning normally it means we didn't wait long enough for our states to change. act() is a function implemented by React Dom.
+Will occur frequently if you fetch data in useEffect() or any time you have any type of assynchronous code inside of useEffect.
+When we see these worning normally it means we didn't wait long enough for our states to change.

+act() is a function implemented by React Dom.
 If we are **not using RTL** we must call our functions that lead to state changes (on button click etc.) inside of this act().
 Because act creates a time window for us where a state can change, it gives time for all asynchronous operations to run in our fake test environment (simulate click on button => click handler runs => fake data request occurs => state updates => users are visible on the screen => check for users on screen => users are visible).

 If we use RTL, it runs act() for us behind the scenes.
 If we use the asynchronous functions provided by RTL (screen.findBy..., waitFor, user.click, user.keyboard), all this functions will call automatically act() behind the scenes.

 When we see these act worning in the terminal, we do not do what our terminal says (you must wrapp your state changes in act()).
 Instead you use one of RTL's functions.

 Options for solving Act warning: